 BENEFITS TO MARYLAND

 Solar projects, from utility-scale solar farms to residential rooftops, offer significant economic, fiscal, and environmental benefits to Maryland.
-An April 2018 study2 by consulting firm Daymark Energy Advisors that was commissioned by the Maryland Public Service Commission and conducted with input and direction by Maryland’s four investor owned utilities estimated that the benefit of significant additions of solar generation in Maryland far outweighs the cost3, with the majority of those benefits comprising of economic benefits to the state and to local communities.
+A November 2018 study2 by consulting firm Daymark Energy Advisors that was commissioned by the Maryland Public Service Commission and conducted with input and direction by Maryland’s four investor owned utilities estimated that the benefit of significant additions of solar generation in Maryland far outweighs the cost3, with the majority of those benefits comprising of economic benefits to the state and to local communities.
 The study also determined that Maryland has significant potential for future solar additions in excess of the 14.5% solar carve-out by 2028 enabled in the Maryland Clean Energy Jobs Act.
 Solar thus represents a huge opportunity for economic development for Marylanders for the next decade

 The Maryland Clean Energy Jobs Act would result in over 20,000 new full-time high-paying jobs in the Maryland solar industry (up from 5,400 through 2016).
 Unlike some industries, these jobs are distributed throughout the state, supporting a diverse workforce from the rural corners of Maryland to the state’s suburbs and inner-cities with a living wage that averages from $18 to $24/hour.